 Major events can attract big crowds, which can attract criminals and scammers.
 Practice good digital security and don’t buy event tickets or accommodation from sources you don’t trust.

 Watch out for pickpockets and bag snatchers.
-Know where your passport is at all times, and keep your valuables in a safe place, or leave them at home.
+Know where your passport is at all times, take photographs of all your documents, and keep your valuables in a safe place, or leave them at home.

-When you’re in a crowded place, take a moment to find out where the exit points are in case there’s an emergency.
+When you’re in a crowded place, stay on the outside of the crowd and take a moment to find out where the exit points are in case there’s an emergency.

-If you’re planning to travel outside of New Zealand, register your details with us.
-Having your travel and contact information means we can send security alerts and travel advice updates about the places you’re travelling to.
-It is also how we communicate with New Zealanders during an international crisis.
+If you’re planning to travel outside of New Zealand, register your travel and contact information with us.
+Include the country and dates you plan to there so we can send security alerts and travel advice updates about the places you’re travelling to.
+This is how we communicate with New Zealanders during an international crisis.

 New Zealand embassies, high commissions and consulates are there to help New Zealand citizens when they’re having difficulty overseas.
-Find out where the nearest one is in case you need help.
+Find out where the nearest one is in case you need help - Find an embassy

 Health